Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter

-Fig.~\ref{fig:tfim}(a) shows the CMI as a function of $l_B$ for several values of $h$, while the inset plots it as a function of $x=(h-h_c)l_B^{1/\nu}$, demonstrating the scaling form $I(A:C|B)=f(x)$.
+Fig.~\ref{fig:tfim}(a) shows the CMI as a function of $l_B$ for several values of $h$, while the inset plots it as a function of $x=(h-h_c)l_B$, demonstrating the scaling form $I(A:C|B)=f(x)$.
 One observes that $f(x)$ is monotonically decreasing (increasing) for $x\in(0,\infty)$ ($x\in(-\infty,0)$).
-Further, when $x\to 0^-$, $f(x)\to -(c/3)\log(|x|)+\log 2$ diverges logarithmically with central charge $c=1/2$---the constant term is well-defined since $f(x)$ is independent of the UV cutoff.
-This behavior follows analytically from Ref.~\cite{calabrese2004entanglement}, and is confirmed numerically in Fig.~\ref{fig:tfim}(b).
-A similar analysis yields $f(x)\to -(c/3)\log (|x|)$, again diverging logarithmically as $x\to 0^+$.
-This divergence implies that, unlike the SSA construction of Ref.\cite{Casini04} that results in c-theorem, no nontrivial constraint arises for RG flows between 1+1-D CFTs.
+Further, when $x\to 0^-$, $f(x)\approx -(c/3)\log(|x|)+U_{\text{ising}}+\log 2$ diverges logarithmically with central charge $c=1/2$---the constant subleading term is well-defined since $f(x)$ is independent of the UV cutoff (here $U_{\text{ising}} \approx -0.131984$).
+This behavior follows analytically from Ref.~\cite{calabrese2004entanglement, cardy2008form}, and the logarithmic divergence is confirmed clearly in Fig.~\ref{fig:tfim}(b).
+A similar analysis yields $f(x)\approx -(c/3)\log (|x|) + U_{\text{ising}}$, again diverging logarithmically as $x\to 0^+$. {This divergence implies that, unlike the SSA construction of Ref.\cite{Casini04} that results in c-theorem, no nontrivial constraint arises for RG flows between 1+1-D CFTs.}

-\textbf{Illustration 3: CMI of SWSSB.} We now test the monotonicity constraints by studying the transition between trivial and strong-to-weak spontaneously symmetry-breaking (SWSSB) states \cite{lee2023quantum,lessa2024strong}.
-This transition is tuned by subjecting a trivial product state $|+\rangle^{L_x\times L_y}$ on a square lattice to the channel $\mathcal{E}_{\langle i,j\rangle}[\cdot]=(1-p)(\cdot)+p\, Z_i Z_j(\cdot)Z_i Z_j$ acting on all nearest-neighbor pairs \cite{lee2023quantum}. {The universality class at the critical point is the random bond Ising model's (RBIM) Nishimori multicriticality \cite{nishimori1981internal}, with $p_c\approx 0.109$.} A brief review of the SWSSB phase and its transition is provided in Ref.\cite{supplement}.